jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 Both the `DosageRegimen` and the `PuMaSNDF` utilize the same terminology for describing a dose.
 The definition of the values are as follows:

-- `amt`: the amount of the dose.
-This is the only required value.
+- `amt`: the amount of the dose. _This is the only required value_.
 - `time`: the time at which the dose is given.
-Defaults to 0.
+Defaults to `0`.
 - `evid`: the event id.
+  - `1` specifies a normal event.
+  - `3` means it's a reset event - The kinetic system is re-initialized.
+  Time is reset to the time of the event record, the amounts in each compartment are reset to zero.
+The `dv` data item is ignored.
+Dose-related data items must be zero.
-1 specifies a normal event.
-3 means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
-If 4, then the value is reset (to the steady state), and then a final dose is given.
-Defaults to 1.
+  ~~meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.~~
+  - 4 is a reset and dose event - The system is first reset as in `evid=3`, and then a dose is given.
+The `dv` data item is ignored~~., then the value is reset (to the steady state), and then a final dose is given.
+Defaults to 1.~~
 - `ii`: the interdose interval.
 For steady state events, this is the length of time between successive doses.
 When `addl` is specified, this is the length of time to the next dose.
-Defaults to 0.
+Defaults to `0`.
-- `addl`: the number of additional doses of the same time to give.
-Defaults to 0.
+- `addl`: the number of additional doses of the same type to give.
+Defaults to `0`.
+In a dose (`evid=1`) or reset-dose (`evid=4`), addl describes how many additional doses, exactly like the present dose, should be given.
 - `rate`: the rate of administration.
-If 0, then the dose is instantaneous.
+If `0`, then the dose is instantaneous.
   Otherwise the dose is administrated at a constant rate for a duration equal to `amt/rate`.
 - `ss`: an indicator for whether the dose is a steady state dose.
-A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times.
-0 indicates that the dose is not a steady state dose.
-1 indicates that the dose is a steady state dose.
-2 indicates that it is a steady state dose that is added to the previous amount.
-The default is 0.
+A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times. `0` indicates that the dose is not a steady state dose. `1` indicates that the dose is a steady state dose. `2` indicates that it is a steady state dose that is added to the previous amount.
+The default is `0`.

 ## The Subject Constructor